Addressing Guidework Errors | Guide Dogs for the Blind Skip to main content

 • Rushing out of the street as a handler can deteriorate a dog’s stop response at an up curb.

-Street Crossing Errors: The curb approach, position at the down curb and street entry all influence your street crossing.
-If you suspect that your down curb approach resulted in unsatisfactory alignment, you should consider re-working the approach itself.
-As just discussed previously, you have the option to do an about-turn and work your dog back down the block as you pick up normal pace and line.
+The curb approach, position at the down curb and street entry all influence your street crossing.
+If you suspect that your down curb approach resulted in misalignment, you should consider re-working the approach itself.
+As discussed previously, you have the option to do an about-turn and work your dog back down the block as you pick up normal pace and line.
 "Halt", turn around, and work toward the original down curb.
 At the curb assess the result, praise your dog, and proceed with the street crossing.

-To re-work a crossing, you need to get back to your original curb approach (the curb you departed from to cross the street).
-In order to do so, you will need to cross back over the street you just crossed.
-After completing the poor crossing, work "forward" down the block at least 15 to 20 paces and “halt” your dog and “heel” in a right about turn.
+• To re-work a crossing, you need to get back to your original curb approach.
+To do so, you will need to cross back over the street you just crossed.
+From the up-curb work "forward" down the block at least 15 to 20 paces and “halt” your dog and “heel” in an about turn.
 This will help you and your dog re-orient to your correct line of travel.
-(This is one of same techniques you use when reworking a down curb approach.)

-• To re-approach the crossing, pick up your handle and say "forward" to the down curb.
+• To re-approach the crossing, pick up your handle and use the "forward" verbal cue reapproach to the down curb.

 • Praise at the down curb, read traffic, and cross back over the street to the original side.

-• After rewarding at the up curb, say "forward" and continue those 15 -20 paces down the block.
-"Halt" after the 15-20 paces, "heel" your dog in a right about turn, pick up your handle and say "forward".
+• After rewarding at the up curb, give the "forward" and continue those 15 -20 paces down the block.
+"Halt" after the 15-20 paces, "heel" your dog in an about turn, pick up your handle and give the "forward" cue.

-At this point you are NOW re-approaching your original curb approach, which will line you up for re-working the actual crossing that was incorrect.
+• At this point you are now approaching your original curb approach, which will line you up for re-working the crossing that was incorrect.
 Be attentive to your line during the down curb approach.
 Praise at the down curb.

-As you say "forward" to re-cross, be very attentive to your dog’s movements.
-It is possible your dog may try to repeat the same error and you want to be prepared to stop quickly if he does.
-It is important though, not to expect your dog to repeat the error, just be attentive in case he does.
+• As you give the "forward" cue into the street cross, be attentive to your dog’s movements.
+It is possible your dog may try to repeat the same error, and you want to be prepared to stop quickly if they do.
+It is important though, not to expect your dog to repeat the error, just be attentive in case they do.

-When your dog stops at the up curb properly, praise enthusiastically and give a food reward.
+• When your dog stops at the up curb properly, praise enthusiastically and give a food reward.
 Then move into a 'halt' position on the sidewalk to give your dog an abundance of physical and verbal praise.
-As stated earlier, both praise and food reward tells the dog that he has done the right thing and motivates him to repeat that desired response.
+As stated earlier, both praise and food reward tell the dog that they have done the right thing.

 In conclusion, taking the time to address errors, giving an opportunity to re-work when appropriate, and praising and rewarding for a good response is well worth the investment.
-Your dog will become a more accurate, efficient worker because he or she has received consistent feedback from you.
+Your dog will become a more accurate, efficient worker because they have received consistent feedback from you.

 Audio Streaming